Kel-nana/To-Do-list/README.md

 ## 📝 License <a name="license"></a>

-This project is [MIT](https://github.com/Kel-nana/To-Do-list/blob/list-structure/LICENSE) licensed.
+This project is [MIT](https://github.com/Kel-nana/To-Do-list/blob/list-structure/LICENSE) licensed 2023.

 # <p align="right">(<a href="#readme-top">back to top</a>)</p>